jldu20/cs326-team-rho/docs/final.md

     Get: /addUser
         Register a user into the loginfo database

      Get: /accAuth -> For checking login against database
      Post: /currUser => Once logged in, sets the session user to the username and session logged in to true
      Post: /accLogout => deletes the session
      Post: /cUser =>sends the current user name
      Post: /isIn => Checks if user is logged in

+Authentication/Authorization:
+     When you first try to access the website, your session key will not have a loggedIn attribute, so any page you try to navigate to will autmatocailly redirect you to the login page.
+When you try to login using a username that already exists but with the wrong password, it will deny you.
+If you try to register with a username that aleeady exists, it will also deny you.
+When you login with your account, it will check the hash+salt of the password of the corresponding username to see if it fits.
+If you register with a unique username, it will store the hash+salt in the database for future use along with your username.
+When you successfully login, you will have a session with the variable "loggedIn" that ensures that you do not get redirected back to the login page when you try to access other pages (you can test this by changing the address bar to another page (e.g /tutee_list.html while logged out)

 Division of Labor:
     Jerry Du: login backend, authentication and authorization, worked on tutee list front end and back end, request tutor front end and back end
     Gordon Chen: resources front end and back end, tutee list backend, update profile frontend and backend